nikolaveselinov/s-smooth-forbidden-configurations/README.md

-# Unit corners in smooth semigroups
+# Extremal densities for forbidden configurations in $S$-smooth numbers

 This repository accompanies the paper []().